Finite Key Security of the Extended B92 Protocol: Introduction

-The above is extended to the quantum domain in the following manner: A state $\ket{\psi}_{ABE}$ is given, where the $A$ and $B$ portions are $N$ qubits each.
+A classical sampling strategy, multi-party or otherwise, can be extended to the quantum domain in the following, natural, manner: A state $\ket{\psi}_{ABE}$ is given, where the $A$ and $B$ portions are $N$ qubits each.
 Alice and Bob choose $t$ according to the sampling strategy, then measure those qubits, indexed by $t$, in some basis $M = \{\ket{m_0}, \ket{m_1}\}$.
 The main result from \cite{bouman2010sampling} is that the post-measured state collapses to a superposition of ``good words'' relative to the given basis $M$.

 Formally, let:

 Then the following theorem holds: \begin{theorem} (From \cite{bouman2010sampling}): Let $\delta > 0$, $M$ an orthonormal basis, and $\ket{\psi}_{ABE}$ be a state as described above.
 Then there exist \emph{ideal states} $\{\ket{\phi^t}_{ABE}\}_t$, indexed over subsets $t$, such that $\ket{\phi^t}_{ABE} \in \mathcal{G}^t_\delta(M)$, and: